 A white space device is an FCC-certified wireless device that can be used without an exclusive broadcast license in the RF spectrum below 700 MHz.
 White space devices can access the Internet at wireless broadband speeds.
 The devices use underutilized, unlicensed portions of the spectrum called white space.
-Characteristics of signals in those spectrum ranges are expected to lead to better and cheaper wireless service.
+Characteristics of signals in those spectrum ranges -- such as greater range and penetration of objects -- are expected to lead to better and cheaper wireless service.

 In the not-too-distant future, WSDs may be found in all of the electronics and computer hardware categories that currently have WiFi built into them, including routers, tablets, video game consoles, cameras, servers or smartphones.